 Single Touch Payroll is a new, simpler way to report your employees’

 payroll information.
-This reporting change, mandated through new
+This reporting change, mandated for employers

-payments such as salaries and wages, PAYG withholding and super
+ensure employers report payments such as salaries and wages, PAYG

 As a result of Single Touch Payroll, businesses will no longer be required to complete payment summaries at the end of the financial year as it will have already been done and available to employees through myGov.
 You will report your employees’ payroll information directly to the ATO from your payroll solution.